QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

 ============

-This lecture illustrates two of the most important theorems of probability and statistics: The law of large numbers (LLN) and the central limit theorem (CLT)
+This lecture illustrates two of the most important theorems of probability and statistics: The law of large numbers (LLN) and the central limit theorem (CLT).

-These beautiful theorems lie behind many of the most fundamental results in econometrics and quantitative economic modeling
+These beautiful theorems lie behind many of the most fundamental results in econometrics and quantitative economic modeling.

-The lecture is based around simulations that show the LLN and CLT in action
+The lecture is based around simulations that show the LLN and CLT in action.

-We also demonstrate how the LLN and CLT break down when the assumptions they are based on do not hold
+We also demonstrate how the LLN and CLT break down when the assumptions they are based on do not hold.

 In addition, we examine several useful extensions of the classical theorems, such as